It was enunciated for the first time by the German pathologist Rudolf Virchow in the year 1856.

-With the postulation of his famous theory Omnis cellula e cellula or “each cell originates from another similar cell”, published in the year 1858, rejected the belief that hitherto prevailed, that organisms could arise spontaneously from a non-living matter.
+The postulation of his famous theory Omnis cellula e cellula or “each cell originates from another similar cell,” published in 1858, rejected the belief that hitherto prevailed, that organisms could arise spontaneously from a non-living matter.

-Since it was previously believed, that the worms appeared spontaneously as a result of the decomposition of the meat.
+Since it was previously believed that the worms appeared spontaneously due to the decomposition of the meat.

-Another of the achievements attributed to Rudolf Virchow was the clarification of the mechanisms of pulmonary thromboembolism .
+Another achievement attributed to Rudolf Virchow was clarifying the mechanisms of pulmonary thromboembolism.